 The recovered files will be stored in a directory named “Recovery_[date and time]” on the destination drive you indicated in the initial command line.

 This process can be slightly cumbersome for inexperienced users.
 To avoid any confusion, we recommend using data recovery software like Disk Drill.
 With Disk Drill, you enjoy the luxury of a user-friendly and intuitive interface, customizable recovery options, faster and more efficient data recovery modes, plus added protection with recovery vault and so much more.

-How to Fix RAW Hard Drive by Formatting it
+How to Fix RAW External Hard Drive by Formatting it

 As a precautionary measure and especially if you want to keep your files, we suggest recovering your data using recovery software before attempting the following methods.

 - Launch Windows Explorer.
 Locate the RAW hard drive, right-click on it, and select “Format”.